William Pitt Kellogg: Career

 The House of Representatives declared that the Kellogg regime was "not much better than a successful conspiracy."
 The Senate threw out both returns of Louisiana's 1872 presidential electoral results.
 A Senate committee reported that the entire Louisiana 1872 election had been unfair and that both state governments were illegal.
 It recommended that a new election be held under federal supervision.

-President Grant ignored the Senate committee recommendation and chose to put the force of the U. S. Army behind Kellogg's machine, perhaps because Grant's own brother-in-law, James Casey, was part of the machine.
+Grant ignored the Senate committee recommendation and chose to put the force of the U. S. Army behind Kellogg's machine, perhaps because Grant's own brother-in-law, James Casey, was part of the machine.
 Casey also held the lucrative post of New Orleans Customs Collector, to which Grant reappointed him in March 1873.

-In January 1875 even President Grant admitted that Louisiana's 1872 election "was a gigantic fraud, and there are no reliable returns of its result."
+In January 1875 Grant admitted that Louisiana's 1872 election "was a gigantic fraud, and there are no reliable returns of its result."

 In February 1876, Kellogg was impeached by the Louisiana House of Representatives.
 The Senate did not convict him, however, and he remained in office.
 According to historian William Gillette, "By having invoked federal authority in civil law and having employed federal force in state politics, he [Grant] had mounted a successful coups d'état."

 Warmoth was impeached for allegedly stealing the election.
-A black Republican, P. B. S. Pinchback, became governor for 35 days until Grant seated Kellogg as Governor with Federal protection.
+A black Republican, P. B. S. Pinchback, became governor for 35 days until Grant seated Kellogg as governor with federal protection.
 McEnery's faction established a "rump legislature" in New Orleans to oppose Kellogg's actions.
 McEnery urged his supporters to take up arms against Kellogg's fraudulent government.
 In 1874 the anti-Republican White League sent 5,000 paramilitary men into New Orleans, wherein the Battle of Liberty Place, they defeated the 3500-man Metropolitan Police and state militia.
-They took over the state government offices for a few days but retreated before the arrival of federal troops sent as reinforcements.
-President Grant had finally sent U.S. troops in response to Kellogg's request for help.
+They took over the state government offices for a few days but retreated before the arrival of federal troops sent as reinforcements at Kellogg's request.

 Kellogg's lieutenant governor was Caesar Antoine, an African-American native of New Orleans.
 He had been a State Senator from Shreveport before running as lieutenant governor.
 Despite the intense backlash against the Republican Party among white Democrats in the South, Kellogg was elected to the United States Senate in 1876.
 He served in the Senate until 1883.
 He did not seek re-election, for his party was too weak in the South to be competitive.
 He was the chairman of the Senate Committee on Railroads from 1881 to 1883.

 Kellogg was elected to the United States House of Representatives in 1882, defeating the incumbent Democrat Chester Bidwell Darrall and served one term from 1883 to 1885.
 He was defeated for re-election in 1884 by Edward James Gay.
 He continued to live in Washington, D.C., but retired from political life.
 He died in Washington and is buried at Arlington National Cemetery in Virginia.